Suisun Marsh

 It is a complex of tidal wetlands, diked seasonal wetlands, sloughs and upland grassland that comprises more than 10 percent of the remaining wetlands in California.

 The marsh is a center of significant biodiversity because of its continued protection and management as a wetland ecosystem.
-Most of the marsh is managed by the state and private duck clubs for hunting and wildlife conservation.
+The state and private duck clubs manage most of the marsh, primarily for hunting and wildlife conservation.

 Salinity Control